The Transfer Performance of Economic Models: Framework

-Our goal is to develop forecast intervals for the measures defined in Section \ref{sec:Measures}, i.e., interval-valued functions of the meta-data which cover the quantity with prescribed probability, regardless of the distribution $\mu$ that governs samples across domains.
-In many applications only a limited number of domains will be observed, so our focus is on finite-sample results.
+We assume that $n>r$; that is, the analyst can collect a larger number of samples than were used by the researcher.
+The analyst models the researcher's set $\mathcal{T}$ of $r$ training domains as drawn uniformly over all subsets of $\{1, \dots,n\}$ of size $r$.
+We use $\bold{T}$ to mean the random variable whose realization is $\mathcal{T}$, so that $S_{\bold{T}}=(S_d)_{d\in \bold{T}}$ is the researcher's (random) vector of training samples.
+The target domain (on which predictions will be made) is a final sample $S_{n+1}$, which, unlike the metadata, is not observed by the analyst.
+The quantity of interest is $e_{\bold{T},n+1}$, i.e., the random transfer error when the researcher extrapolates predictions from $S_{\bold{T}}$ to $S_{n+1}$.
+Figure \ref{fig:illustration} depicts this transfer error for the model transfer specification of (\ref{eq:TransferError}).

-In this section, we let $e_{\bT,n+1}$ denote the transfer error of the prediction rule $\rho(\bM_{\bT})$ on the target sample $S_{n+1}$ as defined in (\ref{eq:TransferError}).
-Our results and proof techniques hold identically for the other two measures, as well as the substantially broader class of random variables discussed in Section \ref{sec:Discuss}.
+The analyst's goal is to develop forecast intervals for the transfer error $e_{\bold{T},n+1}$, i.e., interval-valued functions of the meta-data $\bold{M}$ which cover $e_{\bold{T},n+1}$ with the prescribed probability, regardless of the distribution $\mu$ that governs samples across domains.
+Section \ref{sec:Baseline} provides these intervals for a baseline setting in which domains are exchangeable, and Section \ref{sec:RelaxIID} generalizes them to a setting in which the observed domains are systematically different from the target domain.